VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 **D. Adapting the input parameters**
 - *\~10 minutes*
-- Make further changes to the inlist, e.g. adjust mass, overshooting parameters, and time steps and visualise the impact.
+- Make further changes to the inlist, e.g. adjust mass, overshooting parameters, and time steps and visualize the impact.

 **E. Making your own plots**
 - *\~20 minutes*